Shihao-Song/Transition-to-C17/Day_One.md

 + Request class:
     + Issue (1): I put the definition of Request class into PCMSim, the directory where all the PCM controller implementations locate.
 This is a bad organization since the Request class, as a memory request abstraction, is used by Processor and cache as well.
     + [ ] Solution (1): To create a new directory called Sim, this directory will be used to contain all the classes/functions related to simulation.

++ PCMSimMemorySystem class:
+    + Issue (1): The purpose of this class is to simply group number of memory controllers; however, the existing implementation is not flexible since we may have different types of memory controller.
+    + [ ] Solution (1): Make the class as a template and use Factory technique (one of the most important Design Patterns) to construct different memory systems with different types of memory controllers.